FutabaTachibana/fatin2/README_EN.md

 # Fatin2
 | [English](README.md) | [中文](README_CN.md) |

 A lightweight chatbot framework and plugin platform built on top of [Java-WebSocket](https://github.com/TooTallNate/Java-WebSocket).
-Fatin2 acts as a **WebSocket client** that connects to **OneBot-compatible** upstream implementations, receives events, and dispatches them to built-in handlers or third-party plugins.
+Fatin2 acts as a **WebSocket client** that connects to **Onebot v11** upstream implementations, receives events, and dispatches them to built-in handlers or third-party plugins.

 ## Table of contents
 - [Features](#features)